nwrenger/disable-dimensions/README.md

 > Perfect for vanilla and modded multiplayer servers where you want to disable further dimensions to prevent players from progressing too fast.

+## Why use this data pack/mod?

+- **No other data pack based solution** still works for the current Minecraft versions.
+  All the older ones are outdated or broken.
+- Works in **every realistic situation**: for players in all game modes, ender pearls, minecarts, thrown items, teleport events near portals, and more.
+  Everything inside a **7×7×7 range** around both **players and ender pearls** is safely covered.
+- At the **extreme world edges** (around **Y = −61** and **Y = 316**), the scan range is **vertically reduced by 3 blocks** to prevent errors.
+  - It scans a **7×4×7 range** there, skipping:
+    - the **lowest 3 blocks** at the bottom edge, and
+    - the **highest 3 blocks** at the top edge.
+  - Horizontally moving entities remain fully covered.
+    Only **very fast vertically moving or falling entities** could theoretically pass through these narrow vertical bands, but this makes such cases effectively unreachable in normal gameplay:
+    - **Nether portals cannot be built vertically enterable**.
+    - **End portals never generate at those heights**.
+- Works as either a **global mod** or a **world-specific data pack**, depending on how you want to use it.
+- Built to be **grief-resistant, reliable, and lightweight**, making it perfect for public or semi-public multiplayer servers.
+- Fully compatible with **vanilla and modded setups**, tested to work out of the box.
+- Can be configured in **real time** through the **in-game config panel**, no reloads or restarts required.

+> A stable and lightweight way to stop unwanted dimension travel, made to just work.

 ## Configuration

 You can configure it using the config panel: